 If you want to get the best result out of your company, then you need to keep your 9-5 job and you also need to work during your off-hours.
-Sure, you might not feel as though you are devoting as much time to your business as you’d like, but at the end of the day it will really help you to get an influx of cash and it will also give you the chance to make your idea a success.
+Sure, you might not feel as though you are devoting as much time to your business as you’d like, but at the end of the day, it will really help you to get an influx of cash and it will also give you the chance to make your idea a success.

 Speak about your Business

-When you run your own business, you are going to have to do things that make you feel uncomfortable but if you put the work in and if you network then you will soon find that you develop connections and this will make the whole process much easier.
+When you run your own business, you are going to have to do things that make you feel uncomfortable, but if you put the work in and if your network then you will soon find that you develop connections and this will make the whole process much easier.

 Balance Passion with Wisdom